Zhincore/zhinstatic/README.md

 ### TODO

+- Generates thumbnails in various sizes for images and videos.
 - Automatically prunes its cache at given time.
-- Generates thumbnails in various sizes for images and videos.
+- Automatically invalidate cache on file changes.

 ## Technologies used